miwong/SootStarterCode/README.md

-# Starter code for Android application analysis using Soot.
+# Starter code for Soot Android analysis

-This provides a very basic template to analyze an APK.
+This provides a very basic template to analyze an Android APK with Soot.
 The APK file should be passed in as the first command line argument.

-Gradle is used to build the application.
-A wrapper script is provided that should download all of the dependencies.

-To build:
+To build the program, a Gradle script is provided:

     ./gradlew build

-To run (with a helper script that calls `./gradlew run`:
+You can also use Gradle to run the program.
+A helper script is provided to help pass in command line arguments to `./gradlew run`:

     ./RunSootTutorial <APK file>